TmoreiraBR/PhD-Thesis-codes/README.md

 Hybrid control, Proximal Policy Optimisation (PPO) solution (To be added) - Swansea Bay Tidal Lagoon, with pumping (To be added)

+**This repository contains 26 months of pre-processed measured (and predicted) ocean data by BODC**

+**This study uses data from the National Tidal and Sea Level Facility, provided by the British Oceanographic Data Centre (BODC) and funded by the Environment Agency.**

+More specifically, 26 months of pre-processed measured (and predicted) ocean data by BODC (at the location of Mumbles) are currently available.
+All data are numbered.
+Furthermore, measured data contains the suffix "r" (real), while prediction data contains the "p" suffix.
+For acquring the raw data, please visit the BODC website (https://www.bodc.ac.uk/).

 **Please, when using this repository for academic purposes cite the works of:**

 Moreira, Túlio Marcondes, et al. "Prediction-free, real-time flexible control of tidal lagoons through Proximal Policy Optimisation: A case study for the Swansea Lagoon."
 Ocean Engineering 247 (2022): 110657.